trans-travel/trans-travel/us/mo.md

 ## General Safety

-In April 2023, a trans person was [attacked on a city busy](https://www.fbi.gov/wanted/seeking-info/hate-crime-1) in St. Louis in what may be a random attack.
-The individual who attacked this person is still at large as of Dec 12, 2023.
+In April 2023, a trans person was [attacked on a city bus](https://www.fbi.gov/wanted/seeking-info/hate-crime-1) in St. Louis in what may be a random attack.
+The individual who attacked this person is still at large as of March 1, 2024.

 Because of the rhetoric around trans people in the political and media space, trans people should use caution, particularly in bathrooms,